-By Samira K. Beckwith, LCSW, FACHE, President and CEO, Hope Hospice
+By Samira K. Beckwith, LCSW, FACHE, President and CEO, Hope Hospice| Last Updated

-A person of any age is eligible for hospice after being certified by a physician as having a life expectancy that may be six months or less, depending on the course of the disease.
-If a patient lives beyond six months after admission they can continue to receive services as long as a physician continues to document the patient's eligibility.
+A person of any age is eligible for hospice care after being certified by a physician as having a life expectancy that may be six months or less, depending on the course of their disease.
+Another requirement is that patients who elect hospice must forgo curative treatment, either because they no longer wish to receive it or because it is no longer effective.

 Making the Most of the Final Stages of Life

-Quality of Life
+Enhancing Quality of Life

-Samira K. Beckwith, LCSW, FACHE is President and CEO of Hope Hospice and Community Services in Fort Myers, Florida.
+Samira K. Beckwith, LCSW, FACHE, is president and CEO of Hope Hospice and Community Services in Fort Myers, Florida.